mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

 Fundamentals?
 Atom
 - Value                           Paper price tag
-- Yield
+- Yield                           Tomato vine with lots of Tomatoes
 - Cycles                          Two arrows going into each other
   - Life and Death
   - Debt
-- Invisable Hand
+- Invisable Hand                  White hand
-- Temporality
+- Temporality                     Hourglass

 Now that is it formatted to economy/4 Sub sections there will be 4C2 connection posts.

 Meybe: Color and give a number based on Level (Concepts is Last & 3 | stop at articles like Demographics, Irrational Psychology).
-Flip the empty space on its side and it becomes a fairly boring market.